 Stock area — Southern Celtic Sea and English Channel

 Stock detail —

-The stock in this area is healthy and is fished appropriately.
+The stock in this area is healthy but fishing pressure is too high.
 Scientists are calling for measures to improve gear selection to help reduce discard rates.
 Ask for fish from trawlers using approved methods to improve selectivity and reduce discards.
 Avoid eating fish below the size at which it matures, 30 cms, and during its breeding season, January to July.